sonata-nfv/tng-sla-mgmt/README.md

 <p align="center"><img src="https://github.com/sonata-nfv/tng-api-gtw/wiki/images/sonata-5gtango-logo-500px.png" /></p>

 # tng-sla-mgmt
-The 5GTANGO Service Platform's (SP) SLA Management repository.
+The 5GTANGO Service Platform's (SP) SLA Manager Repository.

 The SLA Management repository includes the SLAs descriptors examples and schemas, as well as all mechanisms that need to be implemented.

 The schema files are written in JSON-Schema

-The mechanisms included in the tng-sla-mgmt include:
-*  SLA Template Generator : Creates initial and tailored SLA templates for the service provider, and the ﬁnal SLA itself
-*  SLA Mapping Mechanism:  Mapping between the high-level requirements described by the end-user towards low-level resources needed by the Service Provider
+The mechanisms included in the tng-sla-mgmt for the first release include the `SLA Template Generator`.
+The purpose is to create initial and tailored SLA templates from the operator.
+The SLA Templates are available to the Customers,in order to select the desired one during the NS instantiation process.
+Agreements are also available to both operator and customer, in order to manage the accordingly, as well as the violation of them.

 ## Built With